KPMGE/Users-Crud-Sample/README.md

 ### Goal

-The goal of this api is learn how to create a simple api for users.
+The goal of this simple project is learn how to create a simple API(Application programming interface) for users.
 Each user has 3 properties, name, age and email and, of course, there are 4 operations: Create, Read, Update and Delete a user (CRUD).